Jorge-Dona/Infrapopulation_genetics/README.md

 # Infrapopulation_genetics
-Genetics and statistics tools to work with  symbiont infrapopulations
+Genetics and statistics tools for the study of symbiont infrapopulations